What The Body Cannot Hold Alone

 What used to be distributed across collective structures—family, community, work, ritual, shared responsibility—now lands more directly on the individual.
 The load hasn't disappeared.
 It has concentrated.

-This is where self-care enters—not only as practice, but as logic: if pressure is felt inside the individual, the response is also placed there—regulate, rest, repair, optimize.
+This is where self-care enters.
+Not only as practice, but as logic.
+If pressure is felt inside the individual, the response is placed there: regulate, rest, repair, optimize.

 There is truth in this.
 The body is always involved.

-But there is also a quiet assumption underneath: that internal adjustment can metabolize external excess.
-That regulation can compensate for the absence of connection to things larger than ourselves.
+But there is a quiet assumption underneath: that internal adjustment can metabolize external excess.
+That regulation can compensate for the absence of connection to things greater than ourselves.

-So much of modern wellness language revolves around the self—self-care, self-development, self-regulation, self-healing, self-optimization—while loneliness and disconnection grow alongside it.
+So much of modern wellness practice revolves around the self: self-care, self-development, self-regulation, self-healing, self-optimization.
+Meanwhile loneliness and disconnection grow alongside it.

 That tension matters.